allegheny-college-cmpsc-100-spring-2024/slides/reminders/quiz-5.md

 # Quiz #5 Information

-Quiz # 5 will cover the following Termianl commands:
+Quiz # 5 will cover the following Terminal commands:
 - `mkdir`
 - `cd`
 - `echo`
+- `git clone`
 - `git add`
 - `git commit`
-- `git clone`
 - `git push`

 To best prepare for the quiz, review the following materials